 1948: Illinois and Indian saw six tornadoes on this day, with three occurring near Chicago.
 The strongest tornado, an estimated F4, ripped through Kankakee County in Illinois, and Lake, Porter, and Jasper County in Indiana.
 According to Thomas Grazulis book, Significant Tornadoes 1680-1991, this tornado was “perhaps the first photograph that clearly showed a distant multiple-suction-vortex structure.”

 1980: Severe thunderstorms spawned tornadoes that ripped through central Arkansas.
 The severe thunderstorms also produce high winds and baseball size hail.
 Five counties were declared disaster areas by President Carter.
-A tornado causing F3 damage also affected St. Louis and St. Charles counties in Missouri producing $2.5 million dollars in damage. *More research is needed on this event*
+A tornado causing F3 damage also affected St. Louis and St. Charles counties in Missouri producing $2.5 million in damage. *More research is needed on this event*

 2010: The record heat that affected the region on April 6-7 included 93 degrees at the Washington-Dulles Airport on April 6, the earliest 90-degree reading on record.
 On April 7, Newark, New Jersey, shattered its daily record by seven degrees when the maximum temperature rose to 92 degrees.
 The Northeast ended up with its second warmest April in 116 years.